Maslow’s Hierarchy of Needs

 Classification

-- Physiologic needs: Air, food, hydration, sleep, warmth, and other survival fundamentals.
+- Physiologic needs: Air, food, hydration, sleep, warmth, pain relief, glucose stability, and other survival fundamentals.

-- Safety needs: Predictability, freedom from harm, and protection from injury.
+- Safety needs: Predictability, freedom from harm, fall prevention, and physical-psychological security.

 - Love and belonging: Connectedness with family, peers, and supportive communities.